Judge Says ‘First Time, Long Time’ As She Sentences Sports Radio Host

 In addition to the prison sentence, Carton was sentenced to 150 hours of community service and ordered to pay $4.8 million in restitution, the Post said.
 Carton had admitted to the judge that he suffered from a gambling addiction.

-Carton, who spent ten years co-hosting the morning show on WFAN in New York with former NFL quarterback Boomer Esiason, was arrested in 2017 and charged with securities fraud and wire fraud.
+Carton, who spent 10 years co-hosting the morning show on WFAN in New York with former NFL quarterback Boomer Esiason, was arrested in 2017 and charged with securities fraud and wire fraud.
 Carton was accused of carrying out a Ponzi scheme in which he collected millions of dollars for what he said was an investment venture involving concert tickets.
-Carton in fact used the money to pay off previous investors, while also paying off his gambling debts.
+Carton, in fact, used the money to pay off previous investors, while also paying off his gambling debts.

 “I never intended to take money from people and not pay them back,” Carton said in court, per the newspaper.
 “I had grandiose plans about how we would all make money together.”